 Other versions: This 1960s Schmahl & Schulz table lamp or desk lamp exists in slightly different styles.
 Produced as a wall lamp, a pendant lamp and a ceiling lamp or flush mount.
 This table lamp is model number 4903.

 Other companies produced comparable lamps.
-Amongst others: E.M.
+Among others: E.M.
 Lamper, Denmark, Philips, The Netherlands, Massive, Belgium.

 Schmahl & Schulz

 Schmahl & Schulz GmbH & Co.
 KG Metallwarenfabrik (Metalware factory) was founded in 1880.
 In the beginning the company produced accessories for electric lighting, light switches and so on.
 They also produced parts for export.
 Later on they started the production of wall, table and ceiling lights until the late 1930s.

 During the Second World War Schmahl & Schulz made insignia (badges and medals) for the NSDAP.
 (Nationalsozialistische Deutsche Arbeiterpartei – National Socialist German Workers’ Party: the Nazi party)